hpgrahsl/kryptonite-for-kafka/docs/modules/flink-udfs.md

 ## Configuration

-Any UDF-specific configuration is passed as environment variables to the Flink TaskManagers (or alternatively in `flink-conf.yaml`):
+Any UDF-specific configuration is passed as environment variables to the Flink TaskManagers (or, if you prefer, in `flink-conf.yaml`):

 ```yaml
 environment: